alae-touba/software-engineering-notes/java-ee-spring/readme.md

     * directly by PK
     * from instructor

+lets follow these steps to create the project

 * create a maven quick start project

 * add dependencies to: mysql connector, hibernate orm